ADVANCED CATARACT SURGERY

 LenSx LASER CATARACT SURGERY:

-As seen in the video above, the LenSx Laser provides advancements in the cataract surgery procedure: it uses an image-guided computer to calibrate cornea and the cataract position, then it allows Dr. Singh to use precise laser energy to perform a few of the steps of the operation that he would otherwise do with a scalpel.
+As seen in the video above, the LenSx Laser provides advancements in the cataract surgery procedure: it uses an image-guided computer to calibrate cornea and the cataract position, then it allows Dr. Singh or Dr. Soni to use precise laser energy to perform a few of the steps of the operation that they would otherwise do with a scalpel.
 The LenSx Laser makes the incisions on the cornea, opens up the front of the membranous capsule (capsulorhexis), and breaks up the cataract for efficient extraction from the eye.
 Benefits of this method include precise incision sites on the cornea, a neat and perfect capsular opening, and minimized phacoemulsification energy with easy removal of the cataract material.
-After the cataract is removed, Dr. Singh injects the rolled IOL into the capsule in the same manner as with the manual procedure, ensuring its proper position and orientation.
+After the cataract is removed, the surgeon will still inject the rolled IOL into the capsule in the same manner as with the manual procedure, ensuring its proper position and orientation.
 We are proud to have the LenSx option for our patients during their cataract surgery.

 ABOUT THE INTRAOCULAR LENS (IOL) IMPLANT CHOICES: